 - 1. The principal, or in the principal's absence, the Deputy-Principal, has the authority to suspend a student.
 This sanction should be imposed with reference to the Code of Behaviour and the specific incident or incidents; - 2.
-Where an assessment of the facts confirms serious misbehaviour that could warrant suspension, the school will observe the following procedures: - (a) Ensure due process is followed the student must write a statement and receive an interview - (b) Inform the student about the complaint and provide an opportunity to respond; - (c) Inform parents by telephone and allow them to respond; - (d) where an immediate suspension is considered by the management to be warranted due to health and safety concerns, arrangements will be made for the student to be collected immediately; - (e) Issue an official letter from the school outlining the following: - The reason(s) for suspension; - The length and dates of the suspension; - If applicable, the provision for an appeal to the Board of Management; - The expectations on work for the student while on suspension; - A statement of the importance of parental assistance in resolving the matter, including any commitments to be entered into by the student; - Arrangements for the return of the student to school; - (f) Organise a meeting with parent(s)/guardian(s) at the earliest opportunity if the facts are disputed and work out the path forward (clarifications, going through the evidence in place, further investigation, reducing the sanction); - (g) After a period of suspension, organise a meeting with parent(s)/guardian(s) and the student on the return day for school to clearly outline expectations about future behaviour and introduce planned supports it is important for the family to make commitments to work with the school to ensure better behaviour in future and for restorative justice to be employed where applicable;
+Where an assessment of the facts confirms serious misbehaviour that could warrant suspension, the school will observe the following procedures: - (a) Ensure due process is followed the student must write a statement and receive an interview; - (b) Inform the student about the complaint and provide an opportunity to respond; - (c) Inform parents by telephone and allow them to respond; - (d) Where an immediate suspension is considered by the management to be warranted due to health and safety concerns to the school community, arrangements will be made for the student to be collected immediately; - (e) Issue an official letter from the school outlining the following: - The reason(s) for suspension; - The length and dates of the suspension; - If applicable, the provision for an appeal to the Board of Management; - Expectations on work to be completed while on suspension; - A statement of the importance of parental assistance in resolving the matter, including any commitments to be entered into by the student; - (f) Organise a meeting with parent(s)/guardian(s) at the earliest opportunity if the facts are disputed and work out the path forward (clarifications, going through the evidence in place, further investigation, reducing the sanction); - (g) After a period of suspension, organise a meeting with parent(s)/guardian(s) and the student on the return day for school to clearly outline expectations about future behaviour and introduce planned supports - it is important for the family to make commitments to work with the school to ensure better behaviour in future and for restorative justice to be employed;